KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/ws2-yeoman/README.md

 {% include "./instruction-steps.html" %}

 ## Install Yeoman {#yeoman} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
-Yeoman is a tool for setting up your project structure which can be used throughout a variety of projects.
-You can run these commands from anywhere, since we’ll be installing Yeoman globally via the CLI.
+Yeoman is a tool for setting up your project structure used throughout a variety of projects.
+You can run these commands from anywhere since we’ll install Yeoman globally via the terminal.
 {% include "./1yeoman.md" %}

 ## Install a generator {#generator} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>